Shivathamme/product-review-sentiment-analyzer/README.md

 ## 🔑 Environment Variables

-Create a `.env` file in the project directory.
+Create a `.env` file in the project root.

 ```
 groq_class=YOUR_GROQ_API_KEY